Requesting an EHC needs assessment

 We would recommend you let the setting know if you decide to make a parental request, as they will be contacted by the local authority to provide some information.

-The local authority must decide whether to proceed with an assessment and let you know within six weeks.
+The local authority must decide whether to proceed with an assessment and let you know within six weeks of the initial request.
 They will always contact you as a parent or young person – even where the request was made by the school or college.

-Special Needs Jungle have a useful EHC flowchart.
+Special Needs Jungle have a useful EHC flowchart (PDF).